HoratiuCode/horatiucode/README.md

 ## My Vision

-Driven by the transformative potential of AI and the decentralized future of crypto, I push boundaries to build impactful solutions.
-My journey moves from mastering AI and agents to pioneering new frontiers in AI-driven projects and memecoins, always innovating and never repeating the same path.
+Building at the intersection of AI and decentralized systems.
+I am focused on creating infrastructure for the next generation of intelligent software, from autonomous agents to financial systems.
+I believe the future will be shaped by AI-native products, and I am building toward that future.

 ## Connect with Me